-It’s the day that, according to some religions, the Three Wise Men from the east, ended their journey in Bethlehem, presenting gifts to a newborn baby whose star had led them there.
+It’s the day that, according to Christianity, the Three Wise Men from the east, ended their journey in Bethlehem, presenting gifts to a newborn baby whose star had led them there.

-Tomie de Paola, one of the most popular children’s book authors and illustrators and winner of the prestigious Laura Ingalls Wilder Award, now known as the Children’s Literature Legacy Award, has written a delightful telling of an Italian legend surrounding the Feast of the Three Kings:
+Tomie de Paola, one of the most popular children’s book authors and illustrators and winner of the prestigious Laura Ingalls Wilder Award, now known as the Children’s Literature Legacy Award, denoting his body of work’s contribution to children’s literature that included a Caldecott Medal, Newbery Award, Regina Medal , Smithson Award to name but four, also wrote two stories featuring the tale of the Three Kings.
+The first is his delightful telling of an Italian legend surrounding the Feast of the Three Kings:

 Every year, on the Feast of the Three Kings, January the sixth, Old Befana visits all the children of Italy and leaves them candies, cookies, and gifts.
 It is said that she is searching for the Christ Child.